What Are Anticoagulants?

 Important Precautions

-Anticoagulants tend to be affected by other drugs, vitamins and certain foods, making the drug therapy confusing for patients and their caregivers.
+Anticoagulants can be affected by other medications, certain foods, and some vitamins making the drug therapy confusing for patients and their caregivers.

 If you’re taking an anticoagulant, it’s critical that you take your medication exactly as prescribed, without skipping a single dose.
 Many anticoagulants require regular blood tests to ensure the correct dose.

-It’s also important that you let your primary doctor and dentist know you’re taking an anticoagulant.
+It’s also important that you let your primary doctor and dentist know that you are taking an anticoagulant.

 Our Approach to Anticoagulant Treatment Options